The Hidden Power of Everyday Tasks

 In children, this plasticity is at its peak, meaning their brains are fertile grounds for new knowledge and skills.

-And what about domestic chores in all this?
+And what about housework?

 The superpower of housework